dnanexus/dnanexus-example-applets/Tutorials/python/samtools_count_para_reg_multiprocess_py/Readme.md

 #     mappings_sorted_bai_prefix: u'SRR504516'
 ```
 ## Split workload
-We parallely process by using the convenient python `multiprocessing` module.
-A rather simple pattern you can follow to parallely compute:
+We parallely process by using the python `multiprocessing` module.
+A rather simple pattern you can follow to compute in a parallel manner is shown below:
 ```python
 print "Number of cpus: {0}".format(cpu_count())  # Get cpu count from multiprocessing worker_pool = Pool(processes=cpu_count())  # Create a pool of workers, 1 for each core